 Step 3: Order your monitors

 Select which monitor you want on the left and which you want on the right to avoid any complications when scrolling across screens with your mouse.
 You can do this by dragging the screen icons accordingly.
 If you get your monitors in a jumble your mouse will not work intuitively.

 Make sure whichever screen you have to the left is identified as screen 1 and whichever screen you have placed to the right is identified as screen two.
-If, at a later date, you choose to switch around your desk set up, make sure you recalibrate your monitors accordingly.
+If, later, you choose to switch around your desk set up, make sure you recalibrate your monitors accordingly.

 Step 4: Set the resolution

 You’re almost there.
 It’s time to set the screen resolution.
 Select on the numbered screen you wish to adjust and click advanced display settings at the bottom of the dialogue box.
 Drop down to resolution and set your desired screen resolution according to your personal preferences.